-The historic (and notorious) Yeehaw Junction landmark has occupied the busy crossroads of State Road 60 and U.S. 441 since the late 1800s, when Florida Crackers hauled crops to market and cowboys herded cattle through the intersection.
+Now in ruins, the historic (and notorious) Yeehaw Junction landmark has occupied the busy crossroads of State Road 60 and U.S. 441 since the late 1800s, when Florida Crackers hauled crops to market and cowboys herded cattle through the intersection.
 (And yes, it was once a brothel.)

 It’s the oldest continuously operating restaurant in Broward County, and, thankfully, nothing has changed in years.
 It’s a rustic old wooden shack now surrounded by mansions and yachts.
 History and atmosphere make it worth the splurgy prices — and the food is good.